 The Avatar Mixer is in charge of your virtual presence in any domain.
-It keeps track of where you are, which avatar you are wearing, and how you move around the domain (like how you would move your head while wearing a Head Mounted Display (HMD)).
+It keeps track of where you are, which avatar you are wearing, and how you move around the domain.
+For example, it tracks how you move your head while wearing a Head Mounted Display (HMD).

 The Audio Mixer mixes all sounds, whether it's voice or environmental.
 And it does this not just for avatars, but also for all the entities in a domain.
 The Audio mixer can customize a stereo mix for you based on your position relative to the audio source.